pbatard/winpatch/README.md

 -----

 ```
-winpatch target original_qword patched_qword [original_qword patched_qword [...]]
+winpatch target <SEARCH> <REPLACE> [<SEARCH> <REPLACE> [...]]
 ```

 Where:
-* `target` is the path of the system file you want to patch
+* `target` is the path of the system file you want to patch.
-* `original_qword` is a **64-bit hex value** that matches the original data you want to patch
+* `<SEARCH>` is a hex string that matches the original data you want to patch.
-* `patched_qword` is a **64-bit hex value** with the data you want to replace the orignal with.
+* `<REPLACE>` is a hex string containing the data you want to replace it with.

+The hex strings can be of any length between 2 and 128 bytes, as long as the `<SEARCH>` and `<REPLACE>` strings that make one pair are of the same length.

+Subsequent pairs are not required to have the same length as the previous one, meaning that you can issue something like `winpatch driver.sys ABCD 9090 12345678 00000000`.

-Note that the qwords are big-endian, which means the hex values should appear in the same byte order as the one you see from a hex-dump of the file.
+The hex values should be provided in the same byte order as the one you see from a hex-dump of the file, i.e. big-endian.

-No specific alignment is required on the qwords (meaning that `winpatch` will match and patch qwords that start on a odd byte address for instance).
+No specific alignment is required on the data, meaning that `winpatch` will match and patch data that start on a odd byte address for instance.

-The exit code of winpatch is the number of qwords that were successfully patched (`0` if none were) or a negative value on error.
+The exit code of winpatch is the number of qwords that were successfully patched (`0` if none) or a negative value on error.

 Example
 -------